luisalbertosierraalcantara/Sens-TV/README.md

 # Sens-TV
-+ Applications for Watch TV Channels Online
++ Applications for Watch TV Channels Online.
++ With Chromecast and DLNA / UPNP support so you can see its contents in any Smart TV or Device that supports this technology.

 # Screens: